LinkedInLearning/creating-a-devops-ecosystem-for-dotnet-maui-developers-2733160/README.md

-# COURSENAME
+# Creating a DevOps Ecosystem for .NET Maui Developers
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Creating a DevOps Ecosystem for .NET Maui Developers.
 The full course is available from [LinkedIn Learning][lil-course-url].

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions